tt-isv-org/scc/tutorial/index.md

 As part of creating the role and role binding, you've associated the SCC with the role and bound it to the service account (SA).
 This associates the SA with the SCC such that any pod running as the SA has access to the SCC.

-In the next step, as a Deployer, you will use this SA to fix the deployment that failed to validate your security contexts in the previous step.
+In the next step, as a deployer, you will use this SA to fix the deployment that failed to validate your security contexts in the previous step.

 ## Step 4: Create a deployment using the service account that can use the SCC